WICG/display-locking/explainer.md

 ##### What happens

-When its lock is acquired, if the element already existed in the DOM, the visual content that was present at the time the lock was acquired is cleared, leaving only the space it takes in layout, similar to an element with `visibility: hidden;`.
+When its lock is acquired, if the element already existed in the DOM, the visual content of the nodes in the subtree of the element that was present at the time the lock was acquired is cleared, but the locked element itself will still be rendered and laid out normally.

 If the element was locked before being inserted into the DOM, when it got inserted to the DOM, it will be in an state similar to `display: none;`.